 You can assign a quotas set for the user.
-For the detailed description of quotas configuration see the Quotas section.
+For a detailed description of quotas configuration, see Quotas.

-SELECT queries of current user, thus implementing basic row level security.
+SELECT queries made by the current user, thus implementing basic row-level security.

 <user1> <databases> <database_name> <table1> <filter>id = 1000</filter> </table1> </database_name> </databases> </user1>

-filter can be any expression resulting with the UInt8-typed value.
+filter can be any expression resulting in a UInt8-type value.
 It usually contains comparisons and logical operators.
 Rows from

 database_name.table1 where filter results to 0 are not returned for this user.
 The filtering is incompatible with